MJDaws0n/amd-on-arm-ubuntu/README.md

 # amd-on-arm-ubuntu
-This is just for testing perposes
+This is just for testing purposes